 Step 2.
 Use Web Scraper Octoparse to extract information for you

-Therefore, when using Octoparse to do the extraction work, the only thing you need to focus is the article’s view, rate, and etc..
-There is a set of data that I scraped from www.scoop.it with Octoparse, let’s see what we can do with these data.
+Therefore, when using Octoparse to do the extraction, the only thing you need to focus on is the article’s view, rate, and etc. There is a set of data that I scraped from www.scoop.it with Octoparse, let’s see what we can do with these data.
 (Find out how to use Octoparse in Tutorials)

-Of course, that’s not the end of the effort you should put in to build a blog, you need to learn far more, and this article just states one of ways to build a blog.
+Of course, that’s not the end of the efforts you need to put in to build a blog.
+You need to keep updating it and maintain a high quality of posts.
+This article just talks about one of the common ways to build a blog.